OGStudio-Education/1.Introduction/lessons/1.4.Mouse/src/README.md

 # Detect mouse clicks

-You should have noticed that each mouse click (finger tap) results in two lines printed in the debug console.
+As you see, each mouse click or finger tap results in two lines printed in the debug console.
 That's because both presses and releases are reported.

+To track a click, we need to:

+0. tell presses from releases
+0. make sure a press is followed by a release

+1) To tell a press from a release, we should consult `main.application.mouse.pressedButtons`:

+// FEATURE main.application.mouse.pressedButtons/API

-A click is a press followed by a release.
-To simplify implementation, we can treat a release as a click.
+2) To simplify implementation, we can treat a release as a click.

 Update the callback function to look like this: